From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 The Practice:

 Week 6: Role-played conflict scenarios.
-Takeshi played a difficult team member.
-Leads practiced facilitation.
-Got feedback.
+Takeshi played a difficult team member while the leads practiced facilitation and received feedback.

 Common mistake: jumping to a solution before understanding.